 If you’re planning your Mardi Gras itinerary, you likely fall under one of the following categories: You want to put the “Fat” in “Fat” Tuesday and really indulge before the Lenten season, you’re a seasoned local who’s looking for new things to do, or you’re a visitor who wants to get as much in as possible during your Mardi Gras sojourn.
 Whoever you are, we’ve compiled the ultimate Mardi Gras bucket list to help you have an unforgettable experience.
 We challenge you to do it all!

 1. Get a Zulu coconut.
-The pinnacle of Carnival throws, slightly above the coveted glittery Muses shoe (depending on whom you ask), the black-and-gold-painted coconut is the throw to score on Mardi Gras.
+The pinnacle of Carnival throws, the black-and-gold-painted coconut is the throw to score on Mardi Gras Day.
 Your best bet is to get up close while watching the parade – riders will hand coconuts to people, not throw them.
 Zulu gets started at 8 a.m. at S. Claiborne and Jackson avenues, so catch it around there before the coconuts are in shorter supply.

 2. Catch the Society of Saint Anne parade.
 This elusive krewe that gets started early in the morning in the Bywater neighborhood doesn’t really have a set start time.
 But if you get to the Marigny before 10 a.m. – most people gather around R Bar – you’ll probably catch it.
 The elaborate costumes and intricate DIY floats are not to be missed.